ImInTheICU/alos-gg-solver/README.md

 print(response.text[:200])           # Page HTML
 ```

 > **Note:** After the first successful request, your IP is whitelisted by alos.gg.
-Subsequent calls using the same `Alos` instance will skip the PoW challenge until the whitelist expires.
+Calls using the same `Alos` instance will skip the PoW challenge until the whitelist expires.

 ### With Proxy